 After you have save the key, RunCloud will push the key to the server.
 And now you can login to your server without password.

 Deleting SSH Key

 Deleting the SSH Key will remove the key from the server.
-However, the user who own the key will not automatically logout from the server.
+However, the user who owns the key will not be automatically logged out from the server.